FusionComputingLab/freegsnke/README.md

 ### Stage two: install FreeGSNKE

-1. Clone the FreeGSNKE repository download a release from the releases page.
+1. Clone the FreeGSNKE repository or download a release from the releases page.

 2. Enter the FreeGSNKE directory.